containers/nri-plugins/docs/resource-policy/policy/balloons.md

     existing balloons over creating new ones.
-  - `shareIdleCPUsInSame`: Whenever the number of or sizes of balloons change, idle CPUs (that do not belong to any balloon) are reshared as extra CPUs to workloads in balloons with this option.
-The value sets locality of allowed extra CPUs that will be common to these workloads.
+  - `shareIdleCPUsInSame`: Whenever the number of or sizes of balloons change, idle CPUs (that do not belong to any balloon) are reshared as extra CPUs to containers in balloons with this option.
+The value sets locality of allowed extra CPUs that will be common to these containers.
-    - `system`: workloads are allowed to use idle CPUs available anywhere in the system.
+    - `system`: containers are allowed to use idle CPUs available anywhere in the system.
     - `package`: ...allowed to use idle CPUs in the same package(s) (sockets) as the balloon.